Ultimate 101 Point Guide to Improve Your Credit Rating & Maximise Your Loan Acceptance

 “Before I start anything to do with debt or credit I start by pulling my free credit report from AnnualCreditReport.com, the only place where you get 100% free credit reports as authorised by federal law in the USA.”

 17. Sign Up to a Credit Monitoring Service

 Your £2 statutory credit report (UK) is a snapshot in time.
 If you want to keep tabs on how your credit file is developing you need a live monitoring service.
-All the agencies offer these at a price, but there’s also a way to get them for free! (you may wish to look at ClearScore’s free service that uses data from Equifax).
+All the agencies offer these at a price, but there’s also a way to get them for free! (you may wish to look at Experian’s free service).
 These give you a sense of your creditworthiness and you can see them change over time.

 18. Check Your Files Annually and Before a Major Application

 Errors in your credit file could adversely affect your acceptance by lenders.
 Even if you don’t find errors you might find evidence of applications made in your name – i.e. attempted identity fraud.
 It’s better to find and fix problems before you apply for credit than the other way around.

 19. Myth: Checking Your Credit Report Hurts Your Score

 Busted!
 When a credit provider looks at your credit file this search is recorded (unless it is a “soft search”).
 Too many searches could make lenders cautious – they might feel you’re desperate for credit.
 However, looking at your own file is not the same thing as a search by a third party.
 If anything, you are doing the responsible thing.